Selling fixed annuities is definitely a shiny object for many life insurance agents.

 Below are the 6 simple steps to selling annuities online.

 - Make sure you are well educated before you start selling annuities.
 As I mentioned earlier in this guide, you need to be an expert.
 Study the market, new products, how they provide solutions to your clients and be prepared to properly educate your clients.
+Check out our write up on how to not suck at selling insurance, you might find some great tips.

 - Selling annuities takes natural ability to problem solve.
 Treat you clients scenario as a problem you need to solve.
 This mindset will help you walk them through the various options which are suitable for their situation.
 Doing this will strengthen your credibility.